 The NHD website has a wonderful page that can link you to a variety of online

-topic spend some time here!!
-The National Archives has built a page dedicated to History Day
+!!
+The National Archives has built a page dedicated to History Day Resources.

-a suggested topics list for the 2015 theme: 'Leadership and Legacy in History'.
-Have a look here!
+topics list for the 2015 theme: 'Leadership and Legacy in History'.
+Have a look

 The Georgia Historical Society has prepared a great guide to finding Primary Sources.

-D. Roosevelt is a natural 'fit' for this year's theme.
-The good folk at Lewis
+a natural 'fit' for this year's theme.
+The good folk at Lewis Library have

-Library have prepared a Library Guide dedicated to FDR.
-Given the ties between
+prepared a Library Guide dedicated to FDR.
+Given the ties between FDR and

-FDR and Georgia (especially West Georgia) its definitely worth a look.
-Find
+Georgia (especially West Georgia) its definitely worth a look.
+Find it

 Also, great FDR information is available at the